 being victims of police violence during a confrontation — the definition of "victim blaming"— seemed backwards for some senators and advocates at the hearing.
 Many victims of the country's most publicized examples of police violence were following an officer's orders, a sign that following the rules isn't exactly a bulletproof plan.

 James Douglas, President of Houston's NAACP chapter, asked the Senate panel for an equal, if not stronger, focus on officer education.

 "We're talking around the issue, not about it," said Douglas.
 "Policemen need training with dealing with implicit racism.
 Until we deal with the racism problem that’s creating all the other problems, it won’t matter."
 Douglas proposed that every member of Texas law enforcement have periodic training on implicit racism, including members who have been on the force for decades.

-Chief Art Acevedo echoed Douglas' suggesting, and said that police should also be held accountable for "criminalizing adolescent behavior."
+Austin Police Chief Art Acevedo echoed Douglas' suggesting, and said that police should also be held accountable for "criminalizing adolescent behavior."
 Acevedo came under attack

 by his local police union earlier this year for firing an officer responsible for the fatal shooting of a teenage boy.

 Meanwhile Ray Hunt, President of the Houston Police Officers' Union, applauded Whitmire's proposal.

 "This is a two-way street.
 This is for us to all go home alive," Hunt said.
 He argued that Sen. Menéndez' anecdote showed that the police officer wasn't profiling the Senator.
 "Sometimes we mistake an officer's nervousness for rudeness," he said.